IGRA27/Pico-Placa-Predictor/README.md

    git clone https://github.com/IGRA27/Pico-Placa-Predictor.git

 2. Run 'pytest' for report unit test

+## Ejecución
 3. Run python src/main.py
 4. Write what is requested

 ### Refactor by Isaac Reyes and UX/UI Design
 You can create with https://flet.dev/
+/flet
+This commit is for Finalize project
+5. Run if you are in root:
+flet run --web flet_ui/counter.py

+5.1 If you are inside folder flet_ui RUN> flet run --web counter.py

+6. Enter the values

+Thank you
+by IGRA